HGalletti/HGalletti/README.md

 ### Data Scientist

-I’m a data scientist with a solid foundation in mathematics, statistics, and computing.
-I hold a degree in mathematics and completed part of a PhD program in data science.
+I'm Hernán, a Data Scientist with a solid background in mathematics, statistics, and computing.
+I hold a degree in mathematics and I'm currently pursuing a master's in Data Science.

-Thanks to my experience in research and teaching, I’ve developed strong communication skills, particularly when it comes to explaining complex concepts to non-technical audiences.
-Combined with a rigorous analytical approach, this allows me to find effective, practical solutions to data-driven problems.
+I have experience in ETL processes, exploratory data analysis, visualization, and developing predictive models.
+I'm proficient in Python (Pandas, Scikit-learn, LightGBM, TensorFlow), R, SQL, and Power BI.
+My previous experience in teaching and research has also allowed me to effectively communicate complex ideas to diverse audiences.

+I'm excited about applying my skills to tackle challenging problems in data science and machine learning.
+If you have a project or idea in mind, feel free to contact me at HernanGalletti@gmail.com or send me a direct message here.
+I'm always open to discussing new and interesting opportunities!

 I have experience in:

 - **Languages & Tools:** Python, R, SQL (SQL Server, BigQuery, Db2), Power BI
 - **Libraries:** Pandas, Scikit-learn, Darts, TensorFlow, Matplotlib, Seaborn, etc.

+**CV Assistant Chatbot:** https://huggingface.co/spaces/HernanGalletti/CV_Hernan_Galletti - An AI-powered chatbot that answers questions about my experience, education, and skills using a Retrieval-Augmented Generation (RAG) pipeline.
+Deployed on Hugging Face Spaces with Gradio and LangChain.
+Supports both English and Spanish, and logs user interactions anonymously for analysis.

-Smart Electoral Assistant: https://github.com/HGalletti/Asistente_electoral - ElectoAI is an AI-powered app using Retrieval-Augmented Generation (RAG) to answer legal and operational questions about the 2025 Buenos Aires (CABA) elections.
+**Smart Electoral Assistant:** https://github.com/HGalletti/Asistente_electoral - ElectoAI is an AI-powered app using Retrieval-Augmented Generation (RAG) to answer legal and operational questions about the 2025 Buenos Aires (CABA) elections.

 ### Some older personal projects (2022–2023)